-On Feb 22, 2022, we received an application formally.
-A company named "Tambora International Holdings Ltd" wanted to register the following Domain names:
+On the May 22, 2008, we received an application formally.
+One company named "Tambora International Holdings Ltd" wanted to register following Domain names:

 If the trade mark owner responds the scammer usually registers the domain names, under its own name, as the response indicates that the domain names are of value and have the potential to generate income for the scammer.
 The trade mark owner is then in a predicament, "Do they buy a domain name back or institute legal action for a domain name they never wanted?"

 If you receive such an email it is advisable to ignore it.
-If the email includes a domain name that you may want to secure, always register it through your own provider or at www.lexsynergy.com.
+If the email includes a domain name that you may want to secure rather register it through your own provider or at www.lexsynergy.com.